Table of contents

 Google favors using HTTPS canonicals over HTTP pages.

-If one of the pages is provided over HTTPS, it will be prioritized over other versions of the material unless there are other signals that are in conflict (e.g. invalid SSL certificate, insecure discrepancies, redirects to an HTTP page, or has an existing canonical tag to an HTTP page).
+If one of the pages is provided over HTTPS, it will be prioritized over other versions of the URL unless there are other signals that are in conflict (e.g. invalid SSL certificate, insecure discrepancies, redirects to an HTTP page, or has an existing canonical tag to an HTTP page).

 Your sitemap does not contain a reference to your canonical page.